parkerowan/libsia/docs/belief/belief.md

 - `sia.Gaussian`.
 Gaussians are the statistical equivalent of linear systems, i.e. the probabilities obey superposition.
 They are fully represented by statistical parameters $\theta = \{\mu, \sigma^2\}$.
 Due to linearity, they are often used in conjunction with linear systems.
 - `sia.Uniform`.
 Uniform distributions are useful as a prior belief for non-linear filters when we are completely uncertain about the initial state but have some idea of reasonable lower and upper bounds $\theta = \{a, b\}$.
 In this case, all samples in the distribution are equally probable.
 Another way to say this is the uniform distribution has the highest Shannon entropy out of possible distributions.

-In this example we show a couple 1D parameterizations with their statistics.
+In this example we show a couple 1D parameterizations with their statistics, and sampling from them.

 ```python